erroronline1/customersurvey/readme.md

 * `api.getInputs` reads all inputs and converts them to an object
 * `api.save` initiates the actual api-call if a payload is provided and assigns the returned entry id to api.currentId in case of successful request
 * `api.delete` initiates the DELETE request to clear the database, asks for confirmation
-* `api.errors` displays an error in case of unsuccessful request
+* `api.error` displays an error in case of unsuccessful request
 * `initjskeyboard` initiates and assigns the jskeyboard-class to an input
 * `class jskeyboard` creates a keyboard for the linked input/textarea to avoid having to use the native keyboard that does not neccessarily complies with any frame around the device
 * `function restart()` initiates or resets the timeout to reload the entire survey depending on detected interaction